IBM/ibm-aws-pandemic-management-system-asset-6/README.md

 ## Flow

-1. Pre-processed datasets from Lab 1 are loaded into an Amazon S3 bucket
+1. Pre-processed datasets are loaded into an Amazon S3 bucket
 2. The datasets from the S3 bucket are read in Jupyter Notebooks
 3. Different models are built and evaluated in Jupyter Notebooks and the final prediction data is stored back into S3 bucket
 4. The datasets from the S3 bucket is copied into Watson Studio Project and loaded into AutoAI.
 Different models are built and compared in AutoAI with no code